Universal Declaration of Human Rights

 Education should emphasize understanding, tolerance and friendship

 among all nations, races and religious groups.
-Education should
+Education should support

 the United Nations work to maintain peace.
-(2) Education should
+(2) Education should allow

 us to grow as much as possible and respect human rights and freedom.